EFavDB/efavdb.github.io-src/content/articles/case-studies/utility-functions-and-immigration.md

 We consider how the GDP or utility output of a city depends on the number of people living within it.
 From this, we derive some interesting consequences that can inform both government and individual attitudes towards newcomers.

+Edit 9/2022: The model here can't be complete because it doesn't take into account city capacity.
+The true utility functions should be shaped like $S$-curves.
+Nevertheless, the arguments here can provide some insight into "growth"-phase dynamics and preferences.

 ### The utility function and benefit per person